 You can test your oven’s heat in a number of places, including the dome face, the top of the hearth, the air circulating in the oven, and the refractory material behind the dome and cooking floor face.
 Each holds a number of clues for understanding how your oven is performing, and what you should do to manage it.

 Managing dome heat for fire-in-the-oven cooking is basically simple.
-When the dome of the oven has completely whitened and stays clear, it is maintaining the high temperatures you want.
+When the dome of the oven has completely whitened and stays clear, it is maintaining the high pizza oven temperatures you want.
 When the color begins to turn black, you need to increase the fire.

 There are at least four ways of testing the heat of your cooking surface: